shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 ## Project 2: Exploiting Network-based vulnerabilities Using enum4linux and Ettercap

 **Network-based vulnerabilities** are weaknesses in a network's design, hardware, software, or human practices that attackers exploit for unauthorised access, data theft, or disruption, stemming from issues like unpatched systems, weak passwords, misconfigurations, insecure APIs, and social engineering, which require proactive patching, strong authentication, and segmentation to manage.

+**Tools used in these labs:**
+- Enum4linux
+- Nmap
+- Ettercap
+- Wireshark

+**How are these tools used in real-world cybersecurity work?**
+- Enum4linux can pull a list of users, share names, and group memberships without needing a password if the system is misconfigured.
+- Ettercap can be used for ARP Poisoning and can also be used for capturing clear-text passwords.
+- Nmap can be used for Network auditing and inventory, Vulnerability assessment, penetration testing reconnaisance, firewall testing, and incident detection.
+- Wireshark can be used for network troubleshooting and viewing a "pcap" (packet capture) file for malware analysis.

 **Lab 1 - Scanning for SMB Vulnerabilities with enum4linux**